Smithers: Somebody down here likes you too, sir.

 - Bellatrix Lestrange from Harry Potter.
 She definitely fits the requirements about idolization and obsessive loyalty, and, according to Word of God Voldemort "never loved a girl, only valued people he could use to advance his own objectives."
 (The relevant quote is near the bottom of the linked page.)

 - Prior to Voldemort's demise, Bellatrix had an affair with him and conceived a daughter with him.

 - Brienne is this to Renly in A Clash of Kings.
 The fact that he's gay means that even if he did notice he'd never return her feelings the way she wants, and she's unaware of his orientation.

 - In Making Money, Chief Cashier Miss Drapes is one to bank manager Mr. Bent, who probably thinks love is silly.
 They do get together in the end, though.

 - Both the Duchess of Abrantès and General Paul Thiébault agree in their respective Mémoires that General Junot (the Duchess's husband and Thiébault's superior in the Peninsular War) was more or less this to Napoleon.

-- Lyta Alexander to both Vorlon ambassadors in Babylon 5.
+- Lyta Alexander to both Vorlon ambassadors that she successively works for.
 Done both ways, as Kosh apparently treated her well, although we don't see much of them interacting alone, but Ulkesh blatantly physically and emotionally abused her.